chakrabar/chakrabar.github.io/_posts/articles/2018-03-02-artifact-repository-management-with-nexus.md

 To host a NuGet package on server, we need to `publish` the local `nupkg` file to a NuGet enabled server (e.g. a network NuGet server or Nexus).
 Again, publishing to Nexus is not much different than standard NuGet server, only we need to setup the `NuGet API key`.
 The [NuGet chapter of the Nexus book](http://books.sonatype.com/nexus-book/3.0/reference/nuget.html) explains the process.

 First we need to get the API key.
 The key is unique to each user.
 Login to the Nexus web application, go to the user section and click on the left menu `NuGet API key`.
-See image below. remember, **do not share** your API key as that is the unique id given to you to verify with the Nexus server.
+See image below.
+Remember, **do not share** your API key as that is the unique id given to you to verify with the Nexus server.
 (I've changed mine after taking the screensot.
 You have never seen my key!)

 ![Image](/images/posts/nexus/nuget-api-key.png)